dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 The command emits exit codes of
 - 1 for command-line errors
-- 2 for paarsing, type-checking or serious errors in running the auditor (e.g. failure to write a report or when report comparison fails)
+- 2 for parsing, type-checking or serious errors in running the auditor (e.g. failure to write a report or when report comparison fails)
 - 0 for normal operation, including operation that identifies audit findings

 #### 25.5.1.9. `dafny test` {#sec-dafny-test}